Science & Art: Exploring Bee Microbiomes

 art1

 Left: Stengl-Wyer Scholar Korin Jones.
-Right: Alan Emanuel Silva Cerqueria.
+Right: Alan Emanuel Silva Cerqueira.
 This is a painting under normal daylight conditions.

 art2

 Left: Stengl-Wyer Scholar Korin Jones.
-Right: Alan Emanuel Silva Cerqueria.
+Right: Alan Emanuel Silva Cerqueira.
 This is a painting under a blacklight.
 Tico uses blacklight paint in this work.

 Acknowledgements: